-In our analysis we have held the parameters $(\eta, \xi, \nu, \underline{z})$ constant across locations.
+In our analysis we hold the parameters $(\eta, \xi, \nu, \underline{z})$ constant across locations.
 We could in principle have allowed geographical variation in any of these parameters.
 There are several reasons why we have ignored such variation.

-Consider first $\xi$ , the Pareto parameter for f, the distribution of firm-specific TFP.
-Recall that all firm selection rests on variation in the TFP cutoff $z^$ .
+Consider first ξ , the Pareto parameter for f, the distribution of firm-specific TFP.
+Recall that all firm selection rests on variation in the TFP cutoff z^ .
 From eq.
-(3) the firm size is linear in z so the firm-size distribution inherits the distribution of z above $z^$ .
-Due to heterogeneity in $z^$ driven, say, by the other wedges, the lower tail of the firm-size distribution should differ across locations.
-However the upper tail of the firm-size distribution and the firm TFP distribution should be identical across locations so long as the f distributions share the same parameter $\xi$ across locations.
-Namely, even though there are few productive entrants in low-performing locations (where $z^$ is low), the distribution of the most productive firms should, according to the model, be identical.
+(3) the firm size is linear in z so the firm-size distribution inherits the distribution of z above z^ .
+Due to heterogeneity in z^ driven, for example, by the other wedges, the lower tail of the firm-size distribution might differ across locations.
+However, so long as the f distributions share the same parameter ξ across locations, the upper tail of the firm-size distribution and the firm TFP distribution should be identical across locations.
+Namely, even though there are few productive entrants in low-performing locations (where z^ is low), the distribution of the most productive firms should, according to the model, be identical.